Bonding Theories | General Chemistry 1

 σ bond vs. π bond

-The π bond results from an overlap located above and below the internuclear axis: side-by-side overlap of 2p orbitals
+The overlap occurs above and below the internuclear axis.

 Types of covalent bonds:

-• The single bond consists of 1 σ-bond (2 e- are shared)
+- A single bond consists of 1 σ bond (2 e- are shared between the atoms).

 H2 ⇒ 1 σ-bond